mathieucarbou/YaSolR/docs/manual.md

 ##### PZEM Pairing

+!!! warning

+  The PZEM pairing procedure is only required is you have at least one PZEM and if you see the following error message:
+  "PZEM has incorrect device address"

 `PZEM Pairing` starts the pairing procedure for PZEM-004T at address 0x01 for output 1 and address 0x02 for output 2.

 Each output supports the addition of a PZEM-004T sensor to monitor the power sent to the resistive load specifically for this output.